slurmulon/generator-collector/README.md

 ```
 The generator's state lasts as long as the scope it was invoked in (assuming its memory can be freed and garbage collected - use `.clear()` as needed).

-This cache-first approach is explicit, the most efficient and probably ideal for the majority of use cases.
+This cache-first approach is explicit, very efficient and ideal for pure 0-arity functions with few or no dependencies on external state changes.

 But depending on your application's complexity, managing the cache can be difficult - it's either the whole cache or no cache.